MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 - Data stored in online services may be stored in a different location than where data is processed or stored.
 By importing or connecting to data stored in online services, you agree that data can be transferred.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

-- The Delta tables must be in a separate folder in the storage container and can't be in the container root directory.
-For example, c:\MyDeltaData\MyDeltaTable\_delta_log.
+- The Delta tables must be in a folder in the storage container and can't be in the container root directory.

-- The Delta tables must correspond to the tables in the existing Data Lake data source and be in the same storage container.
-The Delta tables must not reside in the storage container’s root, but must instead reside in a Delta root folder.
 For example:

   ```
   storage_container_root/